 Of course, you may be wondering what the CoolSculping cost is.
 The average cost is approximately $1600, but can range as high as approximately $4000 for additional treatments.
 Most doctors recommend more than one treatment to see results, which means that for a procedure that may or may not work, you’re paying a pretty penny.
 There may be something to be said about going under the knife for “exact” expected results.
 Only you can make that decision, dependent of your ultimate goal.

 Do you think CoolSculpting made any difference that you can see?

-Would you get it done or if you did, have you seen different results?
+Would you get it done?
+If you did, have you experienced different results?